Guaranteed Asset Protection: Checklist for Success

 Let’s start with a review.

-With increasing finance terms and interest rates, borrowers could easily find themselves owing more on a vehicle that it was actually worth.
+With increasing finance terms and depreciation, borrowers could easily find themselves owing more on a vehicle that it was actually worth.

 Revenue Generation.
 A Happy Side-Benefit.